Bitumen road consists of its surface with bituminous materials and bitumen is a sticky dark viscous liquid obtained from natural deposits.

 Disadvantages of Bitumen Road:

-There are also some disadvantages of bitumen road such as;
+There are also some disadvantages of bitumen roads such as;

-The bitumen road will slick and soft in extreme weather and improper weather conditions.
+- The bitumen road will be slick and soft in extreme weather and improper weather conditions.